home

 More information on what the law says

-A judge will then decide which factors are relevant and should be taken into account in the case, and consider how much weight to give to each one.
+A judge will then decide which features and factors are relevant and should be taken into account in the case, and consider how much weight to give to each one.

 • whether the person has admitted guilt